Visa policy of Japan: Re-entry Permit as a Visa

-The re-entry permit in Japan also exists in the form of a stamp, known as 再入国許可 (Japan Re-entry Permit), which is affixed to a foreign passport or other travel document and serves as a re-entry visa.
+The re-entry permit in Japan also exists in the form of a stamp, known as Japan Re-entry Permit (再入国許可), which is affixed to a foreign passport or other travel document and serves as a re-entry visa.

 Foreign nationals planning to travel outside Japan for more than one year are required to obtain a re-entry permit.
 Typically, this permit is applied to the passport as a self-adhesive sticker.

 For individuals without a valid passport, a booklet-type re-entry permit is issued concurrently with the re-entry permit stamp.

 As of the new system introduced in July 2012, the maximum period for a re-entry permit is six years.

 Special Re-entry Permit

 From July 9, 2012, foreign nationals legally residing in Japan who plan to leave the country for no more than one year are no longer required to apply for a re-entry permit before their departure.
 Instead, they can obtain a special re-entry permit at their point of departure.
 Previously, if a foreign national left Japan without a re-entry permit, their visa or legal residency status could be revoked.

 However, the special re-entry permit system has specific exceptions.
 It does not apply to individuals whose resident status is in the process of revocation, those whose confirmation of departure is suspended, individuals who have received a written detention order, those who are in the process of applying for refugee status and staying with the resident status of "Designated Activities," or individuals specified by Japan's Ministry of Justice as threats to national interests or public order.
 Additionally, this permit is deemed necessary for the fair control of entries and departures.

 The special re-entry permit is not available for holders of booklet-type re-entry permits.
 These individuals must have a stamp-type re-entry permit in their booklets since the validity of the booklet re-entry permit is limited to the stamp's valid date.